roboshoes/cane/docs/dom.md

 array, all DOM nodes in the array will be added to the `DocumentFragment`.

+## listen(nodes, eventName, callback)

+Adds `callback` as an event listener to all the nodes.

+`nodes` can be a single DOM node or a list of nodes. `eventName` is the name of the event to listen for. `callback` will be called whenever the event is triggered on any of the provided nodes.
+The first argument to `callback` will be the `Event` object and the context will be the node that triggered the event.

 ## prepend(parent, items...)

 Prepends `items` to the `parent` nodes.